 NLU is a key component of any conversational AI.
 In the eCommerce context, it is used to allow customers to engage in natural and unnatural language.
 Chatbots that rely simply on keyword matching lead to frustrating user experiences as the bot gets confused easily.

 The customer journey is filled with pain points that can be fixed withinwith in the customer journey (i.e. a person running out of ink) and repetitive tasks that can be easily automated.
 Start with a few key use cases and expand over time.

 The accuracy of your chatbot on day 1, 30 and 60 should not be the same.
 The smartest chatbots learn and improve over time with every interaction.
 You’ll tweak the algorithms to ensure the bot is classifying a person’s intent correctly and also uncover new use case opportunities to automate.

 Keep the experience fun and engaging, but don’t clutter the interaction with unnecessary back-and-forth chatter.
 Get to the point quickly.
 Ask the necessary questions only.
 And keep everything on-brand.
 [Learn more about conversational UX design].

 Chatbots don’t just have to live on live chat widgets on a website.
 Interact with your customers at scale on social media pages, messaging apps, SMS, voice platforms and even email.

-Leveraging AI chatbots on live chat on a website and on social media helps eCommerce companies scale 1:1 interactions with customers, 24/7.
+Leveraging a live chat software on a website and on social media helps eCommerce companies scale 1:1 interactions with customers, 24/7.
 Customers today expect effortless, convenient and highly personal shopping experiences and when they reach out for customer support, they demand instant resolutions.
 As the competition within the eCommerce industry continues to heat up, the companies that prioritize the customer experience will be the ones that drive sales and capture long-term customer loyalty.